Introduction and Overview

 Some expectations about the lead school role

 RTLB lead school boards are the stewards of the RTLB service for a community, or cluster, of schools.
 A lead school board governs the RTLB service on behalf of these schools.

 Effective governance of the RTLB service will involve:

-- sound analysis and planning so that both cluster priorities and national priorities are achieved
+- sound needs analysis and planning so that both cluster priorities and national priorities are achieved

 - a commitment to working with others providing special education services and social services so that students, kura/schools and whānau/families experience seamless and integrated services.